seeramaheswari/Employee_project/README.md

 ```
 #### 🧠 Business Problems Solved
 ```
-> → Giving highest preference to the high educated candidates to reduce the attrition.
+> → Giving more preference to the high education level candidates than remaining to reduce the attrition.

 >Attrition Control → Focus on high-risk age/tenure groups